Category Archives: Guy Yasko

 Texas City by Guy Yasko

 Now that one over there, she’s more my type: little dangerous.
-See the eyes, the mouth?
-Stormy — but that’s because there’s passion.
-Don’t mind if i do.
+See the Don’t mind if i do.
 Thanks.
 Logistics — operations, container shipping.
 No, you wouldn’t.
-You really … Continue reading
+You Me?
+Because there’s always the chance that something will blow.
+You You? |

 Filed under Guy Yasko